 EAE was a live performing all-electronic ensemble.
-Their performances were visceral and their music was intricate and powerful unlike any electronic music at the time... and even now.
+Their performances were visceral and their music was intricate and powerful unlike any electronic music at the time...or even now.

 Now, after forty years, EAE is back together.
-They recently spent a week recording at Ghost Hit studios in Springfield Massachusetts.
+In October 2022 they spent a week recording live improvisations at Ghost Hit studios in Springfield Massachusetts.
+In October 2023 they returned and recorded additional live material.
+Those recordings will be released soon. . .

 ABOUT THE MEMBERS